 Construction activities would incorporate BMPs and environmental control measures (e.g., wetting the ground surface) to minimize fugitive particulate matter air emissions.
 In addition, work vehicles are assumed to be well maintained and to use diesel particulate filters to reduce particulate matter air emissions.
 Construction activities would comply with 20.11.20 NMAC, Fugitive Dust Control, to minimize the release of fugitive dust.
-USAF would obtain a fugitive dust control particulate matter emissions by approximately 50 percent.
+USAF would obtain a fugitive dust control construction permit from AEHD-AQD, which would require USAF to develop a fugitive dust control plan for the project.
+These BMPs and environmental control measures could reduce uncontrolled particulate matter emissions by approximately 50 percent.
 Kirtland AFB's existing fugitive dust control programmatic permit for routine heavy equipment activities, Permit No. 8091-P, would provide coverage for future maintenance activities.
 Per 20.11.20.12 NMAC, the USAF would also use reasonably available fugitive dust control measures during any construction activity associated with the Proposed Action, whether or not a fugitive dust control permit was required.